vincentvankrunkelsven/courses-intro-to-sql/chapter1.md

 *** =type2: NormalExercise
 *** =key2: 2cb9a4bf6a
 *** =instructions2
-Get all the different film certifications.
+Get all the different film certifications from the `films` table.
 *** =solution2
 ```{sql}
 SELECT DISTINCT certification